SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

 ---

-The continuous integration we have looked at until now is what we can consider "classical" continuous integration, that have its roots in DevOps and not MLOps.
-While the test that we have written and the containers ww have developed in the previous session have be around machine learning, everything we have done translate to completely to how it would be done if we had developed any other application did not include machine learning.
+The continuous integration we have looked at until now is what we can consider "classical" continuous integration, which has its roots in DevOps and not MLOps.
+While the test that we have written and the containers we have developed in the previous session have been about machine learning, everything we have done translates completely to how it would be done if we had developed any other application that did not include machine learning.

-In this session, we are now gonna change gear and look at **continuous machine learning** (CML).
+In this session, we are now gonna change gears and look at **continuous machine learning** (CML).
 As the name may suggest we are now focusing on automatizing actual machine learning processes.
-You may ask why we need continuous integration principals baked into machine learning pipelines?
-The reason is the same as with any continuous integration, namely that we have a bunch of checks that we want our newly trained model to pass before we trust it.
-Writing `unittests` secures that our code is not broken, but other failure modes of a machine learning pipeline should be checked before the model is ready for deployment:
+The reason for doing this is the same as with continuous integration, namely that we often have a bunch of checks that we want our newly trained model to pass before we trust it to be ready for deployment.
+Writing unit tests secures that the code that we use for training our model is not broken, but there exist other failure modes of a machine learning pipeline:

 * Did I train on the correct data?
 * Did my model converge at all?
-* Did it reach a certain threshold at all?
+* Did a metric that I care about improve?
+* Did I overfit?
+* Did I underfit?
+* ...

+All these questions are questions that we can answer by writing tests that are specific to machine learning.
+In this session, we are going to look at how we can begin to use [Github Actions](github_actions.md) to automate these tests.

 ## MLOps maturity model

-Before getting started with the exercises, let's first take a look at the MLOps maturity model that will help us clarify what we are aiming for.
-The maturity model is a way of understanding how mature an organization is in terms of their machine learning operations.
+Before getting started with the exercises, let's first take a side step and look at what is called the MLOps maturity model.
+The reason here is to get a better understanding of when continuous machine learning is relevant.
+The main idea behind the MLOps maturity model is to help organizations understand where they are in their machine learning operations journey and what the next logical steps are.
 The model is divided into five stages:

 <figure markdown>
 ![Image](../figures/mlops_maturity_model.png){ width="1000" }